uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 For example we don't know which tasks a user might create (that is kind of the point of writing our application).
 Nevertheless, we must be able to access created tasks through a predictable name like `tasks` or `createdTasks`.

-Therefore we need a way to put an _unpredictable_ value in a "box" somewhere and refer to it using a _predictable_ name.
+Therefore we need a way to put an _unpredictable_ value somewhere and refer to it using a _predictable_ name.
-In programming, this box is referred to as _storage_ and the predictable name as a _symbolic name_.
+In programming, that "somewhere" is referred to as _storage_ and the predictable name as a _symbolic name_.

 A **variable** is just that - a storage location containing a value which is referred to by a symbolic name.
 This _sounds_ really fancy, but it just means that there is a value somewhere in your storage and you can refer to that value using a symbolic name that doesn't change (even if the value itself changes).